 Tickets are another aspect to plan for in advance.
 In Europe, entrance tickets to some places are relatively expensive.
 So if you are on a tight budget, think carefully about what you want to pay for and what you really want to see.
 Read up in advance on the internet, what other travelers say about which attractions, what type of tickets are worth paying for.

-With all points covered, here are the top 10 European cities to visit relatively cheaply.
+With all points covered, here are the top 15 European cities to visit relatively cheaply.

 1. Budapest, Hungary

 Budapest is the largest city and capital of Hungary, with a population of around 1.7 million.
-Along with Vienna and Prague, it is one of the most popular urban destinations in Central Europe, but cheaper than the previous two cities.
+Along with Vienna and Prague, it is one of the most popular urban destinations in Central Europe, but cheaper than the other two cities.

 Budapest’s main attractions are the Hungarian Parliament, the Fisherman’s Bastion and the Chain Bridge.
-These are absolute must-sees in Budapest.
+These are absolute must-sees in the city.
 We can also recommend the St. Stephen’s Basilica, Heroes’ Square, Matthias Church, Buda Castle Palace and the lookout on Gellert Hill.
-In our opinion, Budapest has one of the most beautiful urban panoramas in Europe, and fortunately, many of the sights we recommend are also the best places to admire this fantastic panorama.

 Additionally, Budapest has the advantage of being a very popular destination for solo travelers in Europe.
 It is one of the safest cities on our list.